rdatools/tradeoffs/docs/_pages/workflow.markdown

 Just replace the `state`, `planType`, and number of `districts` as appropriate.

-## Create "no splits" versions of the DRA Notable Maps
+## Create "no splits" versions of the DRA notable maps

-The workflow also needs is versions of these Notable Maps that do not split any precincts.
+The workflow also needs is versions of these notable maps that do not split any precincts.
-Use DRA to duplicate the Notable Maps, and then manually edit them to remove any splits.
+Use DRA to duplicate the notable maps, and then manually edit them to remove any splits.
 Export the precinct-assignment files from DRA.
 Rename them to be of the form `NC_2022_Congress_Proportional_NOSPLITS.csv`.
 Save them in the `tradeoffs/notable_maps/NC/` directory.